-Sumeet Choudhary will be a CU Boulder faculty member, but will live and teach in Grand Junction, where students in the partnership program complete their degrees – the first two years with CMU faculty and the remaining two years with CU Boulder faculty.
+Sumeet Chaudhary will be a CU Boulder faculty member, but will live and teach in Grand Junction, where students in the partnership program complete their degrees – the first two years with CMU faculty and the remaining two years with CU Boulder faculty.

-Choudhary earned his master's in electrical engineering from Western Michigan University in 2013 and his PhD from the University of Cincinnati in 2019.
+Chaudhary earned his master's in electrical engineering from Western Michigan University in 2013 and his PhD from the University of Cincinnati in 2019.
 He then worked as a faculty member at the U.S. Coast Guard Academy and Purdue University Northwest, where he said he was able to teach a wide variety of electrical and computer engineering courses.

 “I am grateful to be a part of the CMU/CU-Boulder partnership program,” he said.
 “Both institutions are committed to creating an environment that is conducive for intellectual growth.”